ckim929/Statistical-Modeling-Pipeline/page2.md

 ### Working with imbalanced data
-With the problem that I am working with here, it is important to understand **data imbalance** and how to approach this issue.
-The credit card fraud detection dataset I am working with have a majority of transactions classified as not being fraudulent and *very* few classes as being fraud.
+With the problem that I am working with, it is important to understand **data imbalance** and how to approach this issue.
+The credit card fraud detection dataset I am working with has a majority of transactions classified as not being fraudulent and *very* few classes as being fraud.

 ![countplot](https://user-images.githubusercontent.com/86743951/215146610-a57415ca-7c73-443b-a08f-dce59e622284.png)